About the Barn Church

 Use link parameters

 Customize the way the calendar looks on the display screen by using link parameters.
 You can set a default calendar view, hide the sidebar and/or header, and set other options by adding link parameters to the read-only calendar link.
-If you want to set up a larger display that’s not interactive, you can add a refresh parameter (Premium plan only) to ensure that the calendar display stays updated at all times.
+If you want to set up a larger display that’s not interactive, you can add a refresh parameter (paid plan only) to ensure that the calendar display stays updated at all times.

 Set a default calendar view